trolund/mbse-drone-collaboration-simulation/README.md

 The config file **config.ini** contains all the global parameters. the file is group by sections '[section]'

-* init_scale - the scale the simulation starts at.
+* scale - the scale the simulation starts at.

 # Definitions (Conventions of the project)